bangalorejug/javafest/content/sessions/inside-jvm.md

 Expect to walk away with actionable insights to spot problems faster, tune smarter, and keep your Java services running fast and reliable in production.

 Prerequisites
-- Download Java 11, Java 17, Java 21, Java 25
+- Download Java 11, Java 17, Java 21, Java 25 from https://jdk.java.net/archive/
-- A Mission Control
+- A Mission Control from https://jdk.java.net/jmc/9/

 NOTE: Please don’t install any of these tools, just keep the downloads